- $15 Billion+ Won

 Contact an OSHA Lawyer

 Morgan & Morgan is a family law firm, and we treat every client as a member of the family, handling their cases personally.
 And we get paid only if we win for you — we never charge by the hour.
-With more than 500 attorneys and 50 offices nationwide, we have the resources and reach to provide you the best service possible.
+With more than 800 attorneys nationwide, we have the resources and reach to provide you the best service possible.
 If you have been injured and believe you might have an OSHA claim, contact our OSHA attorneys at Morgan & Morgan with this form for a free case evaluation.